 “We are so excited that Pureology and Global Green have given us this opportunity,” said TSD Superintendent Claire Bugen.
 “Unlike other public schools, we live on this campus 24 hours a day.
 Also and we generate a lot of waste.
 This prize will help us take our fledgling recycling efforts to the next level and install some important tools, like automatic faucets, to help us become more sustainable.”

 With the funds received through the Green School Makeover Competition, the school plans to:

-o TSD spends $20,000 in bottled water every year – switching to reusable bottles and installing a tap filtration system allows funds saved to be put back into education
+TSD spends $20,000 in bottled water every year.
+So switching to reusable bottles and installing a tap filtration system.
+That’s allowing funds saved to be put back into education

-o Educate school community on recycling and spread habits to home life to support a greener lifestyle.
+Also, educate school community on recycling.
+Furthermore, spread habits to home life to support a greener lifestyle.